Why You’re Still Single: How to Start Daring When Your Body Wants to Hide

 The Biological Lockdown: Why Your Body Plays Dead

 When you perceive a social hierarchy, your amygdala — the brain’s smoke detector — sounds the alarm, flooding your system with cortisol.
-While we often hear about “Fight or Flight,” social anxiety more often triggers the Freeze Response:
+The freeze doesn't look like fear to the person sitting across from you.
+It looks like coldness, disinterest, arrogance.
+And here is what is actually happening beneath the surface:

 • The Biological Muzzle: Your vocal cords constrict, leaving your voice thin or shaky.